 Be plodding—IT people take it one step at a time because IT is harder than you think it is.

 In this lab exercise, you'll build a simple, multiple-page, hyperlinked homepage for yourself using Macromedia Dreamweaver.
-We won't publish it to the World-Wide Web until Lab 7, but we will be able to see how it's going to look.
-If there is time, you can also start working on the bare bones of your final project website, which you'll turn in as Project 6.
+We won't publish it to the World-Wide Web until next week, but we will be able to see how it's going to look.
+If there is time, you can also start working on the bare bones of your final project website, which you'll turn in as this week's project.

 There are many different types of websites (not comprehensive):

 In this lab, you'll be building your own home page at Calvin.
-In Project 6, you'll be making an informational website.
+For your project you'll be making an informational website.

 Create a new folder on the H: drive for this lab.